larsgeb/hmclab/docs-source/source/api/index.rst

     updates.

-These packages describe the modules, classes and methods that constitute the :code:`hmc_tomography` package.
+These packages describe the modules, classes and methods that constitute the :code:`hmclab` package.
 Here you'll find detailed explanations of how all the components work together.

 .. toctree::